polluks/its/README.md

 - To be able to set configurable options across the whole system, such as host name, IP address, hardware devices.

-The build currently runs on the SIMH and KLH10 emulators.
-Of course, we'd be delighted to test this on a real KS10.
+The build currently runs on SIMH and KLH10 emulating KS10 and KA10.
+It has also been tested on a real KS10.
+Of course, we'd be delighted to test on a real KA10 or KL10.

 ### Usage